etorres4/rbackup/README.rst

 To-do
 -----

+* Make Repositories network-aware.
+This means we might need to split ``rbackup.struct.repository.Repository`` into a server and client
 * Add override for umask i.e. add the command-line options -u, --umask or an option in the config file
 * Add __enter__ and __exit__ for PackageManager lockfiles to prevent transactions during backup
 * Create snapshot manipulation script